thudjek/CleanWebApiTemplate/README.md

 * Set "docker-compose" project as startup project

 Now you can run project which should show swagger page when it starts.

+NOTE: .env file with some default environment variables/settings is provided with the template, if you plan to use it for storing sensitive information like secrets, api keys etc. for your local environment, you'll wanna put .env file in .gitignore

 ## Troubleshooting